Pauan/rollup-plugin-purs/README.md

   exclude: undefined,
   outputDir: "output",  // Directory where the PureScript files are located
   runMain: true,        // Whether to call the `main` function or not
+  debug: false,         // Displays additional warnings and statistics
+  optimizations: {
     uncurry: true,      // Whether to apply the uncurrying optimization or not
-  inline: true,         // Whether to inline some functions or not
+    inline: true,       // Whether to inline some functions or not }
-  debug: false          // Displays additional warnings and statistics })
+})
 ```

+The default options should be fine for most use cases.

 ## Comment pragmas